Eamado18/ETL_Project_Top_Movies/README.md

       Merged dataframes:
           -Merged imdb with Top_4k on “Movie Title”
 3. Loading:

       Connected to PostgreSQL via sqlalchemy

-         -Decided to use a SQL database instead of Mongodb because all of our data was structured data -Checked for existing database and created new if did not exist Loaded our 3 tables into PostgreSQL
+         -Decided to use a SQL database instead of Mongodb because all of our data was structured data

+         -Checked for existing database and created new if did not exist -Loaded our 3 tables into PostgreSQL
                -Imdb
                -top_4k
                -merged_df